intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_3_GPU_Whisper-medium.md

 ## 6.2.5 Run Model to Transcribe Chinese Audio and Translate to English

-Next, let's move to the Chinese audio `audio_zh.wav`.
+Next, let's move to the Chinese audio `audio_zh.wav`, which is randomly taken from the [AIShell](https://huggingface.co/datasets/carlot/AIShell) dataset.
 Whisper offers capability to transcribe multilingual audio files, and translate the recognized text into English.
 The only difference here is to define specific context token through `forced_decoder_ids`:

 ```python
 # extract sequence data